George Washington's Domestic Pets and Farm Animals

 Due to the natural fertility of Virginia soils, as well as the progressive use of various types of manure, Mount Vernon Estate became highly profitable

-The Animal Welfare in White House
+Animal Welfare in the White House

 In the 18th century, society in the USA had close contact with animals